KubriakZahoor107/Art-Culture-Backend/README.md

 ## Tests and Linting

 Dev dependencies such as Jest and ESLint are installed with `npm install` in the `server` directory.
+ESLint now uses the flat configuration file `eslint.config.js` at the project root.
 Tests live under `server/tests` and must be executed from that folder.

 ```bash
 npm run lint --prefix server